Home

 And that’s what you’ll find here on this site.

-Let’s back up now and take a look at the big picture
+Let’s back up now and take a look at the big picture. fiction writing

 Fiction writing is one of the most exciting, rewarding, challenging, frustrating and risky undertakings that anyone could engage in.
 As subjects go, fiction writing is also one of the least understood and poorly documented art forms known to man.